exasol/advanced-analytics-framework/doc/design.md

 ### Managing Temporary BucketFS Files
 `dsn~managing-temporary-bucketfs-files~1`

-The Event Handler create temporary BucketFS files that will be  kept as result.
+The Query Handler create temporary BucketFS files that will be  kept as result.
 These temporary files are placed in the same directory in the BucketFS.

 Covers: